5 Best Electric Golf Scooters – 2024 Reviews & Buying Guide

 Features

-The scooter can move as fast as 15mph, but your speed may vary depending on the terrain.
+The scooter can move as fast as 18mph, but your speed may vary depending on the terrain.
 You can use engine braking to stay in control while going downhill.

-The Rebel Trike XR employs a “quick-swap” battery system with two 72-volt lithium-ion batteries.
-The batteries take roughly 6-8 hours to fully charge and can be swapped out in a few seconds between rounds, without using tools.
+The Rebel Trike employs a “quick-swap” battery system with two 60-volt lithium-ion batteries.
+The batteries take roughly 6 hours to fully charge and can be swapped out in a few seconds between rounds, without using tools.
 The range can go beyond 36 holes but depends largely on the terrain and the weight of the rider.

-• a finger-actuated brake lock that enables easy hill parking
+• a finger-actuated brake lock that allows for easy hill parking

 • a large cushioned seat for added comfort